xyncro/aether/README.md

 ## Other types of lenses:

 The above lenses are all total lenses for simplicity.
-Aether also provides *Partial lenses* and *Isomorphisms*.
+Aether also provides *partial lenses* and *isomorphisms*.
 [See this blog post for precise information](https://kolektiv.github.io/fsharp/aether/2014/08/10/aether/)

 ## About

-__NOTE: Aether is very new.
-It almost certainly has horrible and foolish bugs that I haven't found/understood yet.
-If you wish to try it, feel free to do so, but be aware of that!
-Pull requests to fix my shortage of talent welcome.__

-Aether is a lens library for F# roughly based on the Haskell Data.Lens package.
-It draws a distinction between Total and Partial lenses, providing separate operators and functions for composing and working with lenses that are either total or partial, along with a few common lenses for F# types.

-I've written a couple of blog posts as a quick intro to Aether which might help in addition to the source.
+I've written a couple of blog posts as a quick intro to Aether which might help in addition to this README and the source.
 They're [here][aether-intro] and [here][aether-guide].

 Thanks and acknowledgements must go to the authors of the Haskell lens libraries, and to Mauricio Scheffer for his work on lenses as part of FSharpx.